luqaska/gh-pages-url-shortener/README.md

 ## 📄 ToS

-You shall not use this service to short URLs with content illegal on the USA and Argentina or that could break [GitHub's ToS](https://docs.github.com/en/github/site-policy/github-terms-of-service) and include on all your submitions' body the following text: `By submiting this URL, I accept Od.dyn's [ToS](https://github.com/luqaska/od.dyn#-tos).`.
+You shall not use this service to short URLs with content illegal on the USA and Argentina or that could break [GitHub's ToS](https://docs.github.com/en/github/site-policy/github-terms-of-service).
+You may also include on all your submitions' body the following text: `By submiting this URL, I accept Od.dyn's [ToS](https://github.com/luqaska/od.dyn#-tos).`.

 ## ☕️ Features